navorite/sessionic/README.md

 ## Features

 - Ability to save and manage sessions
-- Ability to export and import sessions for backup
+- Ability to import and export sessions for backup
 - Built with performance in mind
-- Low memory usage
+- Optimized for lower memory usage
-- Doesn't consume RAM or CPU when not in use
+- Doesn't consume RAM or CPU when idle
+- Modern UI
+- Light and Dark mode
 - Cross-browser support.
 (Firefox, Chrome, Edge, and Opera)

 ## Build locally

-1. Clone the repository `git clone https://github.com/navorite/tabify.git`
+1. Clone the repository `git clone https://github.com/navorite/sessionic.git`
 2. Run `pnpm install`
 3. Configure the extension manifest.json in `./src/public/` folder
 4. Run `pnpm run build`